 Enough about lunch, let's get to the tasting!

-At Eastern Standard, Boston, hosted by Jason Cousins, August 7, 2019
+At Eastern Standard Restaurant in Boston, August 7, 2019

 Bruichladdich Classic Scottish Barley